Miguelus373/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social Media App with Ruby on Rails

 > This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.

 ## Built With